CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 1. On the next page that opens, read the Microsoft Privacy statement, and then click on **Next button** to proceed with the deployment.
 You can click on the privacy statement link to view the terms and conditions if you want to read through it.

    > **Note**: You will also see a **Required tools** table under the terms and conditions line.
-These tools are required to deploy the Azure Arc enabled Azure SQL Managed Instance.
+These tools are required to deploy the Azure Arc-enabled Azure SQL Managed Instance.
 You don't have to worry about the installation of any of those tools because we have already installed these required tools for you.

    ![](images/deploybsnnext.png "Confirm")